 Interested in cross disciplinary research in the field and with a forward looking interest into sustainability transitions and large scale changes in socio-economic and technical systems.

-Also working on emerging business and financing models for the deployment of renewables and energy efficiency, with a focus on community projects and shared ownership approaches.
+Also working on emerging business and financing models for the deployment of renewables and energy efficiency, with a focus on community energy and shared ownership approaches.
 Leading expert on crowdfunding as innovative and potentially disruptive alternative finance tool and its application to the energy sector.

 In her background work experience as economist at both private and public institutions, including the UK Department for Environment, Food and Rural Affairs (Defra).